 Understanding NFT Sleep Minting through an Example

 Now suppose that Alice sends the NFT to one of her followers, Carol.
 Carol then tries to sell the NFT on an online marketplace.
-However, when she goes to claim the funds from the sale, she discovers that Bob has withdrawn the funds.
+However, when she claims the funds from the sale, she discovers that Bob has withdrawn the funds.
 This is because Bob was able to reclaim the NFT from Alice’s wallet, essentially stealing the funds from Carol.

 Spotting a Sleepminted NFT

-It is not impossible to spot a case of NFT Sleep Minting.
+It is possible to spot a case of NFT Sleep Minting.
 The first step is always verifying that the NFT you buy is legitimate.
-Check the blockchain for evidence of past transactions, and ensure that the seller is reputable.
-You can also use Etherscan’s token viewer to see if someone sleep minted a token you want to buy.
+Next, check the blockchain for evidence of past transactions, and ensure that the seller is reputable.
+You can also use Etherscan’s token viewer to see if someone sleep-minted a token you want to buy.

-If you suspect that an NFT has an association with this phenomenon, there are a few things you can do.
+You can do a few things if you suspect an NFT is associated with this phenomenon.
 One option is to contact the original owner and get them to take back control of the token.
-If that’s not possible, you may be able to sell the token in an exchange at a discounted price.
+If that’s not possible, you can sell the token in exchange at a discounted price.

 However, note that there is no guarantee that you will be able to find a buyer.
 Even in this case, you may take a loss on the sale.
-Overall, sleep minting is a severe threat to the NFT market, and buyers should protect themselves from it.
+Sleep minting severely threatens the NFT market, and buyers should protect themselves.

 As the NFT market grows, it’s essential to be aware of the potential threats.
-Sleep minting is one such threat.
+Unfortunately, sleep minting is one such threat.
 However, by taking some simple steps, creators can help prevent it from happening.